alevosia/heroku-buildpack-ffmpeg/README.md

 # heroku-buildpack-ffmpeg
-a buildpack that installs ffmpeg.tar.gz directly from the index of releases
+a buildpack that installs ffmpeg for your Heroku project